-The Gerald Micklem Cup is a Men’s over 35 Tournament, which was inaugurated in 1998 to celebrate the legacy of Gerald Micklem, former Captain of Sunningdale Golf Club.
-Previously a 36 hole event, from 2021 the event will be made into 54 holes to qualify as a World Amateur Golf Ranking event.
+The Gerald Micklem Cup is a Men’s over 35 scratch open, which was inaugurated in 1998 to celebrate the legacy of Gerald Micklem, former Captain of Sunningdale Golf Club.

 Gerald Micklem was a leading figure in British Amateur Golf for more than 30 years following the end of WWII.
 He was probably robbed of his best competitive years by that war but twice won the English Amateur Championship and was several times a Walker Cup Player.
 Throughout his base was Sunningdale Golf Club.

 But it was in golf administration, particularly amateur golf, for which he was best known and hugely respected.
 He was Captain of the Royal & Ancient in 1968/69, but more importantly was for decades the power behind the throne.
 No Captain or Secretary took office unless they were guided through the corridors of that ruling body by Gerald Micklem.
 Gerald was credited with taking the first steps in the restoration of The Open to its proper major status during his tenure on the Championship Committee.
 He was also largely instrumental in the introduction of the larger 1.68 inch diameter golf ball which raised playing standards throughout Britain and Europe.
 He was for a time a member of Augusta National and acknowledged as one of the world’s foremost authorities on the rules of golf.
 Near the end of his life, none other than Michael Bonallack, Britain’s best post war player and R&A Secretary (1983 – 1999) said he never made an important decision without first consulting Gerald Micklem.